GuangshengPei/deCS/README.md

 &#8194;&#8194;(2) The second hiPSC-derived cell lines bulk RNA-seq data were collected from Sry-box 9 (SOX9+) chondroprogenitors (n=4) and GDF5+ mesenchymal cells (n=4).
 SOX9 is the master transcription factor for chondrocytes.
 However, the SOX9+ cells tended to form transient cartilage that was readily mineralized in vivo.
 In contract, GDF5+ cells preferentially formed permanent cartilage that expressed low-to-no hypertrophic chondrocyte markers in vitro and remained unmineralized or only became partially mineralized in vivo.
 &#8194;&#8194;We provide data preprocess scripts at https://github.com/GuangshengPei/deCS/tree/master/Example_code.
 ## 3.3 Traits associated genes from GWAS summary data
 &#8194;&#8194;Deeper understanding of causal tissues of human complex diseases is an important step towards the etiology of disease origin, yet tissues are complex milieus consisting of numerous cell types.
 Tissue level association failed to elucidate cell type contributions in disease.
 The aim of this application was to illustrate the association between cell type and disease.
-To this end, deCS was applied to the GWAS data using the model for Fisher’s exact test.
+To this end, deCS was applied to the preprocessed [GWAS data](https://academic.oup.com/nar/article/49/1/53/6029182) using the model for Fisher’s exact test.
 We provide data preprocess scripts at https://github.com/GuangshengPei/deCS/tree/master/Example_code/3.GWAS_trait_associate_genes.R.
 ## System Requirements
 &#8194;&#8194;Hardware requirements: deCS package requires only a standard laptop with enough RAM to support the in-memory operations. deCS package is supported for Windows,  macOS and Linux. deCS can be installed on a normal computer within few mins.
 ## Help